opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

 Env Wrapper offered by DI-engine
 ==============================================

-DI-engine provides a large number of defined and generic Env Wrapper，The user can wrap it directly on top of the environment they need to use according to their needs.In the process of implementation，we refered  `OpenAI Baselines <https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py>`_ ，and folloiw the form of gym.Wrapper，which is `Gym.Wrapper <https://www.gymlibrary.dev/api/wrappers/>`_ ，In total, these include the following:
+DI-engine provides a large number of pre-defined and generic Env Wrapper.
+The user can wrap it directly on top of the environment they need to use according to their needs.In the process of implementation，we refered  `OpenAI Baselines <https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py>`_ ，and follow the form of gym.Wrapper，which is `Gym.Wrapper <https://www.gymlibrary.dev/api/wrappers/>`_ ，In total, these include the following:

 - NoopResetEnv：add a reset method to the environment.
-Resets the environment after some no-operations..
+Reset the environment after some no-operations..

 - MaxAndSkipEnv： Each ``skip`` frame（doing the same action）returns the maximum value of the two most recent frames.(for max pooling across time steps)。

-- WarpFrame： Convert the size of the image frame to 84x84, such as `Nature‘s paper <https://www.deepmind.com/publications/human-level-control-through-deep-reinforcement-learning>`_  and it's following work。(Note that this registrar also converts RGB images to GREY images)
+- WarpFrame： Convert the size of the image frame to 84x84, according to  `Nature‘s paper <https://www.deepmind.com/publications/human-level-control-through-deep-reinforcement-learning>`_  and it's following work.
+(Note that this registrar also converts RGB images to GREY images)

 - ScaledFloatFrame： Normalize status values to 0~1。

-- ClipRewardEnv： Cuts the reward to {+1, 0, -1} by the positive or negative of the reward.
+- ClipRewardEnv： Clip the reward to {+1, 0, -1} by the positive or negative of the reward.

-- FrameStack： Set the nearest state frame of the stacked n_frames to the current state.
+- FrameStack： Set the current state to be the stacked nearest n_frames.

 - ObsTransposeWrapper：The dimensions of the observed state are adjusted to place the channel dimension on the first dimension of the state.
 It is typically used in atari environments.